carodriguezama/Audio_Distortion/README.md

-# PitchShift Lab – Real-Time Audio Distortion Project
+# Audio Distortion Project

-**PitchShift Lab** is a real-time audio processing experiment that captures live microphone input, alters the pitch of the signal, and outputs the distorted audio using a combination of custom hardware and software.
+**Audio Distortion** is an audio processing experiment that captures live microphone input, alters the signal's pitch, and outputs the distorted audio using a combination of custom hardware and software.
 The system uses a microphone circuit to capture audio, **Analog Discovery 2 (AD2)** for interfacing, and **MATLAB** for digital signal processing and playback.

 ---

 ## Features

-- Live pitch shifting using real-time or near-real-time MATLAB processing
+- Pitch shifting using near-real-time MATLAB processing
 - Custom microphone preamp circuit for clean signal input
 - Signal visualization (waveforms and spectrograms)
 - Integration with AD2 for analog input/output (via WaveForms or SDK)